LoovtO/redmine-trello-card-sync/README.md

     * Get your API key (32 characters long) & member token (64 characters long) from [here](https://trello.com/app-key), note they are *different*, one is the value of "Key", another is what you will get from the "Token" link.
 1. Restart your Redmine server to take effect.

+## Docker Specific
+1. Official Docker image does not allow this plugin to build.
+My advice : do not use this plugin with Docker.
+1. If you are using Docker and want to use this plugin, you have to
+    * Install g++ make
+    * Run setup commands.
+1. On each upgrade, you will have to
+    * Remove this plugin
+    * Install g++ make
+    * Run setup commands.

 ## Configuration

 Enable this plugin module in each project's settings -> modules page, such as `http(s)://${YOUR_REDMINE_HOST}/projects/${YOUR_PROJECT}/settings/modules`.